tbrlpld/laces/README.md

 {{ welcome_html }}
 ```

-### Adding static files to a component
+### Adding JavaScript and CSS assets to a component

+Like Django form widgets, components can specify associated JavaScript and CSS assets.
+The assets for a component can be specified in the same way that [Django form assets are defined](https://docs.djangoproject.com/en/5.0/topics/forms/media).
-Like Django form widgets, components can specify associated JavaScript and CSS resources using either an inner `Media` class or a dynamic `media` property.
+This can be achieved using either an inner `Media` class or a dynamic `media` property.

+An inner `Media` class definition looks like this:

 ```python
 # my_app/components.py